AndroidCSOfficial/android-code-studio/README.md

 ## License

 ```
-AndroidIDE-Rv2 is free software: you can redistribute it and/or modify
+AndroidIDE-Rv2 ( Versions ≤ v2.7.4-r1.02 ) is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by
 the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.